collapsed-stacks/startups/questions/9122/as-a-usa-company-how-to-pay-and-receive-money-from-clients-in-europe.md

 - posted by: [fiprojects](https://stackexchange.com/users/5370155/fiprojects) on 2016-05-11
 - score: 0

-<p>When you reach outside your country, you increase your risks.
+When you reach outside your country, you increase your risks.
 When you park your money with a bank outside your country, don't expect Uncle Sam to help if things go sour.
-With the exception of tracking down tax avoidance funds, no country is interested in using tax payer funds to chase down money that was parked in a foreign country.</p>
+With the exception of tracking down tax avoidance funds, no country is interested in using tax payer funds to chase down money that was parked in a foreign country.

-<p>The Estonian solution suggested in one of your answers might sound attractive, but if the solution was to let you down, it would leave you to fight Estonian courts to resolve.</p>
+The Estonian solution suggested in one of your answers might sound attractive, but if the solution was to let you down, it would leave you to fight Estonian courts to resolve.

-<p>In addition, there are bank guarantee schemes which (at least in Europe) cover up to the first €100,000 deposited within an institution.
+In addition, there are bank guarantee schemes which (at least in Europe) cover up to the first €100,000 deposited within an institution.
 The US has a similar scheme though I don't know the limits.
-Its not a "free club for banks", nor is membership required, so your chance for insurance coverage depends if your selected money mover is part of the scheme or not.</p>
+Its not a "free club for banks", nor is membership required, so your chance for insurance coverage depends if your selected money mover is part of the scheme or not.

-<p>It's worth pointing out that the insurance covers up to €100,000 for the parent group - so if you have money with two banks that are owned by the same parent, then your insurance covers €100,000 not €200,000.</p>
+It's worth pointing out that the insurance covers up to €100,000 for the parent group - so if you have money with two banks that are owned by the same parent, then your insurance covers €100,000 not €200,000.

-<p>If I were you I would talk to your bank and see if they can provide a more cost friendly solution.
-In fact, talk to other banks, see if they can offer you something more attractive to win your business. </p>
+If I were you I would talk to your bank and see if they can provide a more cost friendly solution.
+In fact, talk to other banks, see if they can offer you something more attractive to win your business.

-<p>Alternatively, PayPal or similar might be able to assist but again, check your insurance - I have heard of horror stories of PayPal flagging concern on the source or target of money and locking down an account for weeks/months until their concerns are addressed (all financial institutions must monitor and investigate what might be considered suspect transactions).</p>
+Alternatively, PayPal or similar might be able to assist but again, check your insurance - I have heard of horror stories of PayPal flagging concern on the source or target of money and locking down an account for weeks/months until their concerns are addressed (all financial institutions must monitor and investigate what might be considered suspect transactions).

-<p>An alternative method is to share the costs with your clients.
-I have worked for more than 20years across Europe and have accepted funds in different currencies, and agreed to split the costs 50/50.</p>
+An alternative method is to share the costs with your clients.
+I have worked for more than 20years across Europe and have accepted funds in different currencies, and agreed to split the costs 50/50.

-<p>Best of luck!</p>
+Best of luck!

 ## Answer 9156